-We require a long-term commitment of at least 9 months for the benefit of both the dog and the recipients.
+We require a long-term commitment of at least 9 months for the benefit of both the dog and the veteran.

-Our dog ‘teams’ require a degree of stability and continuity so please only proceed if you feel you are able to commit for at least 9 months.
+Our dog ‘teams’ require a degree of stability and continuity so please only consider applying if you feel you are able to commit for at least 9 months.

 What you’ll need:

-- Experience of training dogs in a class setting and leading classes
+- Experience in training dogs in a class setting and leading classes

 - Desired is experience with one to one training (behavioural consulting)

 - Desired is training experience of rescue dogs

 - Knowledge of dog care and welfare issues